Ami-Solution/amishop-contracts/README.md

 ### Register a shop or a teller
 You need to call:
 `function transfer(address _to, uint _value, bytes _data) public returns (bool);`
-Of the AMIS contract with the address of dether core as a parameter
+Of the AMIS contract with the address of AmishopCore as a parameter

 #### Inputs

-* `address _to`: DetherCore address
+* `address _to`: AmishopCore address
 * `uint _value`: At least the licence price for your zone
 * `bytes _data`: Formatted list of arguments
-* FOR SHOP
+* Data classification for shops, stores, retailers and Point of Sale:

 | PARAM       | BYTES NUMBERS | value                                                                                                                                                                                                    | value in hex                                                     |
 |-------------|---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|